How to Require an Email Address to Download a File in WordPress

 The default notification for a file download form

 The second is to create a custom message that will be sent to users upon completing your download form.
-To do this, click on the Add New Notification button.
+This is a great way to send confirmation emails after form submission.
+To set it up, click the Add New Notification button.

 Adding a new notification

-Next, give the notification a name like User Confirmation and fill out all the required fields, including a personalized Email Subject Line and Message.
+Give the notification a name like User Confirmation and fill out the required fields, including a personalized Email Subject Line and Message.

 A user confirmation notification for a file download form